Extensions & Integrations

 @apostrophecms-pro/multisite

 This module lets you have many ApostropheCMS websites running on a single codebase in a single Node.js process.
-Each has its own database, users, media uploads, etc. Sites can be created and managed via a dashboard site.
+Each has its own database, users, media uploads, etc. Sites can be created and managed via a dashboard site provided by the @apostrophecms/multisite-dashboard

-Those using this module should be members of our strongly advised to join our Apostrophe Enterprise Support program.
+Those using this module are strongly advised to join our Apostrophe Enterprise Support program.
+Create an account on our website and navigate to the support tab.
 We will work with you to make sure your customers receive the high availability and durability this module is designed to provide.

 Note: you do not need this module in most Apostrophe projects.
 It is designed to support projects that require many independently edited sites with the same source code and configuration.

-You must have a release of Node.js which is under LTS support and supported by Apostrophe 3.x, currently Node 14.x or better.
+You must have a release of Node.js which is under LTS support and supported by Apostrophe 4.x, currently Node 18.x or better.
+We recommend for new projects you use Node 20.x.

 Installation